da Costa Gomez, Moises F(rumencio) (b. Oct. 27, 1907 - d. Nov. 22, 1966), prime minister of the Netherlands Antilles (1949, 1951-54).

 Dahal, Pushpa Kamal (name given by his teacher), original name Chhabilal Dahal, byname Prachanda ("fierce one") (b.
 Dec.
 11, 1954, Dhikurpokhari, Kaski district, Nepal), prime minister of Nepal (2008-09).

 Dahanayake, Wijayananda (b.
 Oct.
 22, 1902 - d.
-May 4, 1997, Galle district, southern Sri Lanka), prime minister of Sri Lanka (1959-60).
+May 4, 1997, Galle district, southern Sri Lanka), prime minister, foreign minister, and defense minister of Ceylon (1959-60).
 He became prime minister after the assassination of Prime Minister S.W.R.D.
 Bandaranaike of the Sri Lanka Freedom Party (SLFP) government in September 1959.
 His six-month tenure ended when the next general election, in March 1960, was won by the United National Party.
 Dahanayake was a member of the left-wing Lanka Sama Samaja Party before joining the SLFP administration.
-He also served as minister of education, home affairs, and agriculture.
+He also served as minister of education (1956-60), home affairs (1965-70), and cooperatives (1986-88).

 Dahdah, Lucien (Mounir) (b.
 Aug.
 15, 1929 - d.
 Nov.
 16, 2003), foreign and finance minister of Lebanon (1975).